Aliases for EPHA2 Gene

 GeneCards Summary for EPHA2 Gene

 EPHA2 (EPH Receptor A2) is a Protein Coding gene.
-Diseases associated with EPHA2 include Cataract 6, Multiple Types and Early-Onset Posterior Subcapsular Cataract.
-Among its related pathways are Axon guidance and ERK Signaling.
+Diseases associated with EPHA2 include Cataract 6, Multiple Types and Cataract 16, Multiple Types.
+Among its related pathways are Akt Signaling and Nanog in Mammalian ESC Pluripotency.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is EPHA3.
+An important paralog of this gene is EPHA5.

 UniProtKB/Swiss-Prot for EPHA2 Gene